Uutisvuoto

-Uutisvuoto (Finnish for "newsleak" - the pun works equally in both languages) is the Finnish version of the popular British television quiz show Have I Got News For You.
-Broadcast on Saturday nights on Yle TV1 since 1998, the show received very high viewing figures.
+Uutisvuoto (Finnish for "newsleak" - the pun works equally in both languages) is the Finnish version of the popular British panel show Have I Got News For You.
+Broadcast on Saturday nights on Yle TV1 from 1998 until 2018, the show received very high viewing figures.
 Uutisvuoto was aired on Yle TV1 from 1998 until May 2018, then moved to MTV3 in January 2019.

 Uutisvuoto mainly follows the same format as Have I Got News For You.
 The guests are usually celebrities, and frequently politicians.
 In two presidential elections, both of the second-round candidates appeared as guests: to-be-president Tarja Halonen and Esko Aho in 2000, and president Halonen and Sauli Niinistö in 2006.
 Winning the show correlated with winning the election contest itself in both instances.
 In 2006, the "presidential show" broke all viewing records when it was watched by 1.4 million viewers (in a country of 5.2 million).

 The show was so popular in Finland that it was even parodied in the Aku Ankka (Finnish for Donald Duck) comic book as Uutiskuono (news muzzle/snout).